vstinner/vstinner.github.io/content/buildbots_2017q2.rst

 enhancements from master!

-Python 2.7, 3.5, 3.6 and master now have almost the same CLI for ``python -m test``, almost the same features (except of 1 or 2 missing feature), and should provide the same level of information on failures and warnings.
+Python 2.7, 3.5, 3.6 and master now have almost the same CLI for ``python -m test``, almost the same features (except of one or two missing feature), and should provide the same level of information on failures and warnings.

 By the way, the new ``test.bisect`` tool is now also available in all these branches.
-See the `New Python test.bisect tool
+See my `New Python test.bisect tool
 <{filename}/python_test_bisect.rst>`_ article.

 Bug fixes
 =========

-As expected, the longest paragraph here is the list of fixes made to fix all buildbot failures and warnings:
+As expected, the longest section here is the list of changes I wrote to fix all buildbot failures and warnings:

 * bpo-29972: Skip tests known to fail on AIX.
 See `[Python-Dev] Fix or drop AIX